demisto/content/Packs/QRadar/Integrations/QRadar_v3/README.md

-IBM QRadar SIEM helps security teams accurately detect and prioritize threats across the enterprise, and it provides intelligent insights that enable teams to respond quickly to reduce the impact of incidents.
+IBM QRadar SIEM helps security teams accurately detect and prioritize threats across the enterprise, supports API versions 10.1 and above.
+Provides intelligent insights that enable teams to respond quickly to reduce the impact of incidents.
 This integration was integrated and tested with API versions 10.1-14.0 on QRadar platform 7.4.1.
 ## Configure QRadar v3 on Cortex XSOAR